FancyGuitarist/Projet-vision/README.md

         return
     }

-    // If the "Automatic Camera Selection" checkbox is in an enabled state,
+    // If the Automatic Camera Selection checkbox is in an enabled state,
     // automatically select the new capture device. if isAutomaticCameraSelectionEnabled {
         await selectCaptureDevice(captureDevice)